jdupuy/BayerDithering/README.md

 ### Usage

 Compile the code and run it by specifying the number of colors you want per channel, and the path to the image.
-For example, the following command load the image `example/ramp.png` and quantifies it using 3 colors
+For example, the following command loads the image `example/ramp.png` and quantifies it using 3 colors
 ```sh
 ./dither 3 example/ramp.png
 ```